Claims involving a mentally incapacitated claimant

 Who lacks mental capacity?

-'a person lacks capacity in relation to a matter if at the material time he is unable to make a decision for himself in relation to the matter because of an impairment of, or disturbance of, the mind'
+'a person lacks capacity in relation to a matter if at the material time he is unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.'

-When considering this test, MCA 2005 sets out five key principles which should be followed:
+When considering this test, MCA 2005, s 1 sets out five key principles which should be followed:

 1. a person must be assumed to have capacity unless it is established that they lack capacity